 - Once the tempeh has marinated, heat a tablespoon of oil in a non-stick skillet.
 Add the tempeh with the marinade and cook for about 5 minutes, or until the tempeh has absorbs the marinade and starts to brown.
 Remove from heat and set aside.

 - Heat the tablespoon of oil in a large non-stick skillet over medium heat.
 Once hot, add the onion and garlic and fry until golden brown.
 Next, add the sliced mushrooms and cook for 5-7 minutes, or until the mushrooms are cooked and start to brown.

 - Deglaze the skillet with the soy sauce.
 Add the maple syrup, ground black pepper, salt, coconut milk, and water.
 Stir to combine and cook for another 5 minutes.
 If you want to thicken the sauce, add the diluted cornstarch.

 - Add the sautéed tempeh to the skillet and cook for another 5 minutes.
 Serve on top of rice or noodles and top with chopped cilantro!

-- Tempeh and the sauce will keep for up to 3 days in the refrigerator.
+- Tempeh and the sauce will stay in the refrigerator for up to 3 days.